 - There’s a safety plan app from the MY3 Support Network that you download if you don’t want to remember to keep a physical copy with you at all times.

 Finally, remember that feelings aren’t facts, and they pass if you let them.
 I may feel suicidal, but it doesn’t necessarily mean I am suicidal.
 Just because I’m feeling this way doesn’t mean I have to act upon it, I can do something to make the thoughts go away.
 It can be self-soothing to think about suicide when it seems like everything is wrong in your world or life, but there are more effective, safer coping strategies you can learn so you don’t have to keep struggling with these thoughts.

 Written by National Board Advisor Heidi Bryan

 For immediate help, anytime, day or night!

-You can also contact the Crisis Text Line and 741741 from anywhere in the United States, anytime, for any crisis that you are going through.
+You can also contact the Crisis Text Line and text 741741 from anywhere in the United States, anytime, for any crisis that you are going through.
 A live, trained Crisis Counselor receives the text and responds, all from a secure online platform.
 The Crisis Counselor is a trained volunteer, not a professional, which can provide support, but not medical advice.

 What to do if you think someone is having thoughts of suicide: Here are some tips according to the Mayo Clinic.

 A safety plan is a written list of personalized coping strategies and resources that you can use to help yourself when you are feeling suicidal.
 This is a way to develop a plan of action to challenge your thoughts of suicide and help you to develop tools to keep you alive and create a life worth living.